labiium/chat2response/README.md

 - Unified tool and multimodal handling
 - Better for AI agents and complex flows

-Chat2Response lets you get Responses API benefits while keeping your existing Chat Completions code.
+Routiium lets you get Responses API benefits while keeping your existing Chat Completions code.

 ## Use with vLLM, Ollama & Local Models